- Understanding Middleware: The Backbone of IT Integration

 Single Pane of Glass

+The legacy definition of a “single pane of glass” referred to monitoring multiple middleware types under a unified tool.
 The modern concept expands this to include a unified management interface that consolidates all middleware monitoring information and enables secure, permission-based administrative actions in one accessible location.
-This approach simplifies management, reduces operational complexity, and enhances decision-making by providing a comprehensive view of middleware health.

-Designing an Effective Single Pane of Glass:
+Designing an Effective Single Pane of Glass

 - Data Integration: Integrate various data sources to ensure comprehensive visibility.